Mews/ytnightcore/README.md

 # Libraries used
 [simpleaudiostretch](https://github.com/Mews/simpleaudiostretch) - To change the speed of the songs

+[just_playback](https://github.com/cheofusi/just_playback) - To play the songs

 [youtube-search-python](https://github.com/alexmercerind/youtube-search-python) - For searching for youtube videos

 [yt-dlp](https://github.com/yt-dlp/yt-dlp) - To download the audio from youtube videos

 [ttkbootstrap](https://github.com/israel-dryer/ttkbootstrap/) - To make the gui

+[tkfontawesome](https://github.com/israel-dryer/TkFontAwesome) - To use fontawesome icons on the app

 # Support